Fractals!

 c^2*(-1) =

 It equals a Real Number!
-This means the number cross polute and we cant handle them seperately when multiplying.
+This means the numbers cross polute and we cant handle them seperately when multiplying.
 If we handle them together we get:

 (r + ci)(r + ci) =